 Financial planner, Canna Campbell is on a mission to get kids excited about saving

-Financial planner on SugarMammaTV, author of The $1,000 Project and Mindful Money, mum of one (with her second on the way), Canna Campbell is on a mission to establish financial freedom for Australian families.
+Financial planner on SugarMammaTV, author of The $1,000 Project and Mindful Money, mum of one (with her second on the way), Canna Campbell is on a mission to establish financial freedom for Australian and New Zealand families.

 After her own father taught her a valuable lesson, making her first investment at age 18 from the tips she’d saved from her bar job, Canna saw how you can set yourself up financially for life, after receiving her first dividend cheque, which triggered her interest in passive income.